-Cognitive skills sufficient to calculate appropriate medication dosage given specific patient parameters.
+- Cognitive skills sufficient to calculate appropriate medication dosage given specific patient parameters. - Conceptual ability sufficient to analyze and synthesize data and develop an appropriate plan of care. - Quantitative ability sufficient to collect data, prioritize needs and anticipate reactions. - Ability to comprehend spatial relationships adequate to properly administer IM injections or assess wounds of varying depths.

-Conceptual ability sufficient to analyze and synthesize data and develop an appropriate plan of care.
+^{}Adapted from the Technical Standards for Admission, Progression, and Graduation from The University of North Carolina at Chapel Hill with permission.

-Quantitative ability sufficient to collect data, prioritize needs and anticipate reactions.
+Division of Allied Health and Nursing

-Ability to comprehend spatial relationships adequate to properly administer IM injections or assess wounds of varying depths.
+Department of Nursing

-Adapted from the Technical Standards for Admission, Progression, and Graduation from The University of North Carolina at Chapel Hill with permission.
+P.O.
+Box 2900 - Logan Campus

-Southern WV Community & Technical College Nursing P.O.
-Box 2900 - Logan Campus Mount Gay, WV 25637
+Mount Gay, WV 25637